ZilantRobotics/innopolis_vtol_dynamics/docs/ardupilot/README.md

 At this stage, the autopilot internal sensors should be disabled as well.
 If they are enabled, the simulation can't work properly.

-> Note 1.
-I can foresee some problems on autopilot other than CUAV V5+, but you can try to handle them by yourself.

-> Note 2.
-It is necessary to initially connect the hardware with the simulator via sniffer, run the simulator, and only then power/reboot the vehicle.
+> It is necessary to initially connect the hardware with the simulator via sniffer, run the simulator, and only then power/reboot the vehicle.
 If the vehicle starts with no input data at the beginning it will not allow to fly.